Exohayvan/atsuko/commands/README.md

 Usage:
 `!coinflip`

-## connect_channel

-Connect a the current channel to the relay channels.
-(It's like a large groupchat across servers!)

-Usage:
-`!connect_channel`

-## disconnect_channel

-Disconnect the channel connected to the relay channels.

-Usage:
-`!disconnect_channel`

-## random

-Returns a random item.
-Currently you can use the following: image, color, number, emoji, or anime.

-Usage:
-`random <item>`

 ## set_counting_channel

 Sets the current channel as the counting channel.

-## scrabble

-Start or play a game of Scrabble!
-Use '!scrabble start' to start a new game and other commands to interact with the game.

 ## monopoly

 Start or play a game of Monopoly!
 Use '!monopoly start' to start a new game and other commands to interact with the game.

-## chess

-Main chess command.

 ## checkers